 Lieutenant Governor Matt Pinnell currently serves as Secretary of Tourism, Wildlife and Heritage.
 In this position, Pinnell serves as an active and effective salesman for all of Oklahoma to grow the state and diversify Oklahoma’s economy and help brand the state as a whole.

-SECRETARY OF SCIENCE AND INNOVATION
+SECRETARY OF OPERATIONS AND GOVERNMENT EFFICIENCY

 SECRETARY OF EDUCATION